google/cel-go/ext/README.md

 ### Replace

-Produces a new string based on the target, which replaces the occurrences of a search string with a replacement string if present.
+Returns a new string based on the target, which replaces the occurrences of a search string with a replacement string if present.
 The function accepts an optional limit on the number of substring replacements to be made.